ld-programs/char_to_bits_cpp/README.md

 # char_to_bits_cpp
-A simple CPP Libary to convert a char into its bits or bits into char
+A simple CPP Libary to convert char or int to or from bits

 I used it to get the bits for my LCD-display